 Figuring out your dog’s diet can be intimidating to new dog owners.
-You want to make sure your furbaby is getting all the right nutrients and that you don’t accidentally give them something that would hurt them!
+You want to ensure your furbaby is getting all the proper nutrients and that you don’t accidentally give them something that would hurt them!
 A good diet can help your dog live a long, happy, healthy life.
 If you have ever wondered, "What foods can my dog eat;" this information is for you.

-A good quality dog food is a great basis for your dog’s diet, and some dogs do very well with a meal plan consisting solely of dog food.
-You want to make sure the ingredients are real and recognizable with a named protein such as chicken or a fish first, as opposed to unnamed meat meals.
+Good quality dog food is a great basis for your dog’s diet, and some dogs do very well with a meal plan consisting solely of dog food.
+You want to make sure the ingredients are natural and recognizable with a named protein such as chicken or a fish first, as opposed to unnamed meat meals.

-You also want to see whole grains, such as ones humans eat, like whole wheat, brown rice, barley, and rye, as well as vegetables in the dog food to ensure that your pup has a balanced diet.
-Many dog-foods containing grains have ones that are low-quality with little to no nutritional value.
-With this in mind, grain-free dog foods can be a good choice, in order to avoid those filler grains!
+You also want to see whole grains, such as the ones humans eat, like whole wheat, brown rice, barley, rye, and vegetables in the dog food to ensure your pup has a balanced diet.
+Many dog foods containing grains have low-quality ones with little nutritional value.
+With this in mind, grain-free dog foods can be a good choice, to avoid those filler grains!

-Dogs are mostly carnivores, so raw meat can be an excellent choice to feed your dog.
+Dogs are primarily carnivores, so raw meat can be an excellent choice to feed your dog.
 Human-grade meat is best, as some pet meats have harmful preservatives.

 If you do feed your dog meat, balance it out with vegetables and grains like rice.